-ONLINE Indicates that all processes that are specified in the PidFiles and the returns ONLINE.
+Indicates that all processes that are specified in the PidFiles and the MonitorProcesses attribute are running and that the MonitorProgram returns ONLINE.

-MonitorProcesses attribute are running and that the MonitorProgram attribute or MonitorProcesses is not running, or that the MonitorProgram returns OFFLINE.
+Indicates that at least one process that is specified in the PidFiles attribute or MonitorProcesses is not running, or that the MonitorProgram returns OFFLINE.